-Spaces: An X feature that allows users to create a live audio conversation.
-Though anyone can join your Space to listen, up to I3 people (including the host and two cohosts) can speak in a Space at any given time.
+Spaces: A new Twitter feature that allows users to create a live audio conversation.
+Though anyone can join your Space to listen, only the host and up to ten Twitter users the host selects are able to talk during the Space.